DmitryShvedov88/Space-Photo/README.md

     pip install -r requirements.txt

 ### environment variables
-For the program to function, you will need the following environment variables: NASA_TOKEN, TG_TOKEN, CHAT_ID
+For the program to function, you will need the following environment variables: NASA_TOKEN, TG_TOKEN, CHAT_ID.
+NASA_TOKEN - is the digital key needed to run two programs: recive_apod_photo, recive_epic_photo.
+TG_TOKEN - is the digital key needed to run TG Bot CHAT_ID - is a number of chat, whete you want to push photo

 ### Project Goals
 The code is written for educational purposes on online-course for web-developers dvmn.org.